TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

 installed the command `pygmentize -L` will list all available lexers.

+.. index:: reST directives; highlight
 .. _writing-rest-codeblocks-highlight-directive:
 .. _codeblocks-highlight-directive:

-Highlight Directive
+Highlight directive
 ===================

 You can set the default language with the `highlight` directive.
-All following codeblocks will use the language as specified in the `highlight` directive for syntax highlighting.
+All following code blocks will use the language as specified in the `highlight` directive for syntax highlighting.

-If all of your codeblocks in one file have the same language, it is easier to just set this once at the beginning of the file.
+If all of your code blocks in one file have the same language, it is easier to just set this once at the beginning of the file.

 This way, you don't need to set the language for each code-block (`..